UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Summary

-Originally a constituency treebank, created at Computer Science Universitas Indonesia, converted to UD.
+Originally a constituency treebank, created at Faculty of Computer Science, Universitas Indonesia, converted to UD.

 # Introduction